mahabalaraju/system-design-notes/basics/springboot-notes.md

 ## 3. Spring IoC (Inversion of Control)

-The **IoC Container** is the core of Spring Framework.
+The **IoC Container** is a principle in software engineering in which we are transfering the control of objects to the container

 **Responsibilities:**
-- Creates, manages, and configures application objects (beans)
+- Manages bean lifecycle — creation, initialization, destruction
 - Automatically injects required dependencies into beans
-- Manages bean lifecycle — creation, initialization, destruction
 - Supports XML, annotation-based, and Java-based configuration
 - Separates object creation from business logic → more flexible and testable

+  the spring IoC container makes use of java pojo class and configuration metadata to produce a fully configured and executable system or application.

 ### Types of IoC Containers: